ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-weekly-149-huge-news-out-of-audius-249k-distributed-to-dorahacks-winners-a-preview-of-sxsw-2021-and-more.md

 ---
 title: 'Welcome to IPFS Weekly #149: Huge news out of Audius, $249k distributed to DoraHacks Winners, a Preview of SXSW 2021, and More'
-description: Learn about Nebulus, Decrypt’s new IPFS tutorial, plus a look at HackFS IPFS & Filecoin Builders Day Summit.
+description: Learn about DoraHacks winners, exciting news about Audius & TikTok, & what’s on deck for the SXSW '22 panels.
 author: Emily Vaughan
-date: 2021-08-10
+date: 2021-08-17
-permalink: "/weekly-148/"
+permalink: "/weekly-149/"
-translationKey: ipfs-weekly-148
+translationKey: ipfs-weekly-149
 header_image: "/header-image-weekly-newsletter.png"
 tags:
 - weekly